Julia Stoschek Foundation

 Top European Collection of Media Art

-The JULIA STOSCHEK FOUNDATION is a private collection of contemporary international art with a focus on time-based media.
+The JULIA STOSCHEK FOUNDATION is a private collection of contemporary international art with a focus on media art that reflects the time in which it was created.
+Some of the works have a documentary character and show performances that have become fixed in time through filming.